 Craig was born in Englewood, New Jersey in 1975.
 He earned his Bachelors of Science Degree from St. Thomas Aquinas College and his Masters Degree in Government from the Johns Hopkins University.
-He lives in Brookeville, Maryland with his wife Jenny, his son Benjamin and their dog Sophie.
+He lives in Brookeville, Maryland with his wife Jenny, their two sons, and their dog Sophie.

 Boards & Commissions: